 Over the course of Ben & Matt’s Marvellous Journey your hosts have been curating their list of favourite acting performances aka ‘The All-Marvel List‘.

 Now twice as big as last time you probably didn’t read it!

 You can listen to the podcast verison of how we arrived at this list.

-One nominee per film (pre-Infinity War) plus one bonus pick each.
+One nominee per film (plus two bonus picks)

 If nobody is particularly good we carry a pick forward.